 The problem is three pronged: First, you have to be able to pull all the different data sources together in one place and normalize the supplier names so that the data attaches to right entities.
-Then, you have to put the information about the supplier into the context of your company spending so you can evaluate not just the probability, but the severity of the risk.
-Finally, you have to be able to deliver alerts in a transactional context, so that you can see the information when you are doing business with a particular supplier.
+Second, you have to put the information about the supplier into the context of your company spending so you can evaluate not just the probability, but the severity of the risk.
+Third, you have to be able to deliver alerts in a transactional context from the digital supply chain, so that you can see the information when you are doing business with a particular supplier.

 If you haven’t done business with a supplier in a year or eight months, what data is really relevant?
 Should you drop everything and go see what it is?
 But if you’re going to run a sourcing event, sign a new contract, or approve an invoice for payment, those are times you should be aware there’s an alert.